 - 1. During the past four decades, an evolution in cardiac catheterization has taken place.
 The role of the cardiac catheterization laboratory has progressed from study of cardiac function and anatomy for purposes of diagnosis to evaluation of candidates for surgery and finally, to providing catheter-based, nonsurgical interventional treatment.
 This progress has stimulated an increase in demand for cardiac catheterization services. - 2.
-From about 1982 to the present, there has been an unprecedented proliferation of cardiac catheterization services, which have now been expanded to a wider group of patients diseases.
-The increase in patients laboratories has been stimulated by the of nonsurgical catheterization development laboratory-based therapeutic procedures for palliation of both stable and unstable ischemic heart disease as well as selected valvular and congenital heart diseases, arrhythmias, and other problems.
-Many noncardiac diagnostic and therapeutic vascular procedures are now being performed in cardiac catheterization laboratory settings, but this area is still evolving.
-As newer cardiac diagnostic and treatment modalities are developed, it is highly likely that the role of cardiac catheterization will continue evolve.
-Certain cardiac to catheterization procedures are now offered in physicians' offices outside of the usual hospital environment.
+From about 1982 to the present, there has been unprecedented proliferation of catheterization services, which have now been expanded to a wider group of patients diseases.
+The increase in patients and stimulated laboratories has been by the development of nonsurgical catheterization laboratory-based therapeutic procedures palliation of both stable and unstable ischemic heart disease as well as selected valvular and congenital heart diseases, arrhythmias, other problems.
+Many noncardiac diagnostic and therapeutic vascular procedures are now being performed in cardiac catheterization laboratory settings, but this area is still evolving. diagnostic cardiac and modalities are developed, it is highly likely that the role of cardiac catheterization will continue to evolve.
+Certain cardiac catheterization procedures are now offered in physicians' offices outside of the usual hospital environment.

 - 3. Fixed-based cardiac catheterization services are the only acceptable method for providing cardiac catheterization services to the people in Alabama. - 4.
-For purposes of this section, a cardiac catheterization "procedure equivalent" is defined as a unit of measure which reflects the relative average length of time one patient spends in one session in a cardiac catheterization laboratory.
+For purposes of this section, a cardiac catheterization "procedure equivalent" defined as a unit of measure which reflects the relative average length of time one patient spends in one session in a cardiac catheterization laboratory.
 One procedure equivalent equals 1.5 hours utilization time.